TuoYang263/Work-Project-Collections-on-Teko-ly/README.md

 ## 📫 Contact

-If you're a recruiter or collaborator, feel free to connect!
+Thanks for visiting my project collection!
+If you'd like access to specific repos or notebooks, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/tuo-yang-6b772b207/).
 _I'm always open to discussing data-driven opportunities._